-evaluates how support the wellr employees and ealthy work-life
+This aspect evaluates how companies support the well-being of their employees and maintain a healthy work-life balance.

 Corporate Social Responsibility (CSR):

 The company's contribution to the community and commitment to ethical and sustainable practices are also considered.